Electric Fence for Chickens, Turkeys, Poultry etc.

 Several variations of electric fencing can be used for poultry including:

 - Two-wire system – This system uses a single wire 4-6 inches off the ground and a second wire 10 inches off the ground.
 Aluminum wire works well.
 A two-wire system is ideal for chickens that are kept on large areas, not tightly fenced runs.
+Despite their ability to fly, poultry – chickens and turkeys, in particular – can be contained with a relatively short fence.

 - Combination – Add electric wire to existing fences.
 The most important wire will be the ground wire which is place 4-6 inches off the ground with single-strand fences.
 Another wire on the top of the fence can help to deter climbing predators.
 Plastic insulators on wooden posts or clip-on insulators for T-posts will do the job.
 Galvanized steel wire is recommended, especially for the bottom wire.